 The original Cleveden House was built in 1666 as a home for George Villiers, the 2nd Duke of Buckingham a roguish character, whose fortunes ebbed and flowed over the years but who had, within two years of moving into to his new house, already embroiled himself in scandal.

-The duel though resulted in the death of Shrewsbury and with that George would comfort the widow he had created by moving her into Cleveden to live alongside himself and his wife.
+This duel resulted in the death of Shrewsbury and with that George would comfort the widow he had created by moving her into Cleveden to live alongside himself and his wife.
 The whole affair, just under 300 years before the Profumo shenanigans, caused quite the scandal at the time, with the story finding its way into writings of the famous London socialite diarist Samuel Pepys.

 Buckingham died in 1687 and Cliveden would remain empty until 1696 when it was bought by George Hamilton, 1st Earl of Orkney.
 The Earl spruced the place up quite a bit, adding two new wings to the building with the help of architect Thomas Archer, and commissioning most of the garden landscaping we see today.